Online service provider: History

-The first commercial online services went live in 1979.
-CompuServe (owned in the 1980s and 90s by H&R Block) and The Source (for a time owned by The Reader's Digest) are considered the first major online services created to serve the market of personal computer users.
+The first commercial online services went live in 1969.
+CompuServe (owned in the 1980s and 1990s by H&R Block) and The Source (for a time owned by The Reader's Digest) are considered the first major online services created to serve the market of personal computer users.
 Utilizing text-based interfaces and menus, these services allowed anyone with a modem and communications software to use email, chat, news, financial and stock information, bulletin boards, special interest groups (SIGs), forums and general information.
 Subscribers could exchange email only with other subscribers of the same service.
 (For a time a service called DASnet carried mail among several online services, and CompuServe, MCI Mail, and other services experimented with X.400 protocols to exchange email until the Internet rendered these outmoded.)

-Other text-based online services followed such as Delphi online service, GEnie and MCI Mail.
+Other text-based online services followed such as Delphi, GEnie and MCI Mail.
 The 1980s also saw the rise of independent Computer Bulletin Boards, or BBSes.
 (Online services are not BBSes.
 An online service may contain an electronic bulletin board, but the term "BBS" is reserved for independent dialup, microcomputer-based services that are usually single-user systems.)

 The commercial services used pre-existing packet-switched (X.25) data communications networks, or the services' own networks (as with CompuServe).
 In either case, users dialed into local access points and were connected to remote computer centers where information and services were located.
 As with telephone service, subscribers paid by the minute, with separate day-time and evening/weekend rates.

-As the use of computers that supported color and graphics, such the Atari 8-bit family, Commodore 64, TI-99/4A, Apple II, and early IBM PC compatibles, increased, online services gradually developed framed or partially graphical information displays.
+As the use of computers that supported color and graphics, such the Atari 8-bit computers, Commodore 64, TI-99/4A, Apple II, and early IBM PC compatibles, increased, online services gradually developed framed or partially graphical information displays.
 Early services such as CompuServe added increasingly sophisticated graphics-based front end software to present their information, though they continued to offer text-based access for those who needed or preferred it.
 In 1985 Viewtron, which began as a Videotex service requiring a dedicated terminal, introduced software allowing home computer owners access.
 Beginning in the mid-1980s graphics based online services such as PlayNET, Prodigy, and Quantum Link (aka Q-Link) were developed.
 Quantum Link, which was based on Commodore-only Playnet software, later developed AppleLink Personal Edition, PC-Link (based on Tandy's DeskMate), and Promenade (for IBM), all of which (including Q-Link) were later combined as America Online.

 These online services presaged the web browser that would change global online life 10 years later.
 Before Quantum Link, Apple computer had developed its own service, called AppleLink, which was mostly a support network targeted at Apple dealers and developers.
 Later, Apple offered the short-lived eWorld, targeted at Mac consumers and based on the Mac version of the America Online software.